All scholarships

 Last verified 12 May 2026 by the Scholarships for Africans editorial team

-The Mastercard Foundation Scholars Program at Pan-Atlantic University offers full scholarships to talented young Africans facing financial hardship, prioritizing young women, refugees, and those with disabilities.
+The Mastercard Foundation Scholars Program at Pan-Atlantic University offers full scholarships to exceptional young Africans facing financial or socio-economic barriers, emphasizing leadership development and community impact.
+The program prioritizes young women, refugees, displaced youths, and young persons with disabilities, providing comprehensive support for academic and professional success.

 Provider